se4astien/book-list-oop/README.md

 # Book List JavaScript ES6 with Local Storage

-Create a book list with JavaScript ES6
+Create a book list with JavaScript ES6 and manipulate the DOM.

 Project build with Object Oriented JavaScript (No frameworks or libraries).